Text-only websites are quite useful, especially today.

 - Alterslash — the unofficial Slashdot digest

-You can also use “Reader Mode” many web browser.
+You can also use “Reader Mode” in many web browsers.
 This mode strips the page down to text and content-related images.
 You can read how to enable this mode here.